magnuswatn/tailscale-cert-synology-updater/README.md

 ```

 Then install a nightly scheduled task via the Synology Control Panel, running the command: `/volume1/@tailscale-cert-synology-updater/venv/bin/python /volume1/@tailscale-cert-synology-updater/tailscale_cert_synology_updater.py mynas.something-something.ts.net` (update the path and your Tailscale domain name).
 It must run as root.

+Run the task manually.
+This should replace your dummycert with a working Let's Encrypt cert for your Tailscale domain!

 The app will check if the certs need updating every time it is run, and if Tailscale gives us a new cert ([14 days prior to expiry](https://github.com/tailscale/tailscale/blob/9bd3b5b89c60534a9066902ae54b52f5797365bd/ipn/localapi/cert.go#L106)) then it will retrieve a new cert and update it.
 It will restart nginx after the cert has been replaced.